Why Are Bed Sheets So Expensive?

 “An $80 version of 1,500 thread-count sheets that are 100% Egyptian Cotton is just not possible.
 It would be like buying an Armani suit from a local store for $60.
 It just doesn’t happen.
 Here is a closer look at why finer grades of cotton are more expensive than other types”: (verolinens.com)

-A good bedding set can really help improve and change your sleep life for the better.
+A good bedding set can help improve and change your sleep life for the better.
 You owe it to yourself to make that change.
 You’ll be glad you did!
 Your quality of sleep will thank you!

 Best Bed Sheets on Amazon

-Most products below are sold in bedding sets (a flat sheet, fitted sheets and two pillowcases)
+Most products below are sold in bedding sets (a flat sheet, fitted sheets, and two pillowcases)

-I got my Bamboo Sheets first and I HIGHLY recommend them!
-Also weighted blankets!
+I got my Bamboo Sheets first, and I HIGHLY recommend them!
+Also, weighted blankets!

 Best Bed Sheets at Walmart

-These bed sheets and bedding sets can be found at almost any Walmart.
-Either online, or in store.
+These bedsheets and bedding sets can be found at almost any Walmart.
+Either online or in-store.
 Whichever you prefer.
 I am just looking to help improve your quality of sleep!

 ![]() | ![]() | ![]() | ![]() |